 Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.
 Reduce or stop fertilizer entirely in the winter.

 Abutilon propagates easily from stem-tip cuttings.
-Some experts recommend taking new cuttings every three years or so to start new stock and disposing of older plants.
+Some experts recommend taking new cuttings every three years or so to start a new stock and disposing of older plants.
 However, with proper pruning, there's no reason you can't keep an Abutilon houseplant thriving for many years.
 A rooting hormone will increase your chances of success.
 Take cuttings in the spring and place in seed-starting soil in a warm, bright room.

 Abutilon is a relatively fast-growing plant, especially when they're young.
 Consequently, younger plants might need to be repotted twice a year, once at the beginning of the growing season and once in the middle.
 Older plants, however, benefit from being slightly potbound, so should be repotted either every other year or yearly into only slightly larger pots.
 Pot-bound plants tend to grow more vigorously and bloom better.